CentauriStack/centauri/README.md

 ## About
 Centauri is a complex Discord Moderation Bot with a few features for now but more will be added in the future.

-## Activly being Used in the following servers
+## Actively  being Used in the following servers
 - [The Zerio Community](https://discord.gg/5cGSYV8ZZj)

 ## Features